 Use it to Cure and make Smoked Maple Ham, see our BRINE PORK INTO SMOKED HAM Page.

-Powder #1 is used for all types of meats, sausage, fish, and jerky curing.
+Prague Powder #1 is used for all types of meats, bacon, sausage,

 To cure meat or fish correctly and within food safely guidelines, it is extremely important to use the proper amount of Prague Powder #1.
 As a curing agent, Prague Powder #1 serves to inhibit bacteria growth and helps to maintain meat flavour and appearance.
 Too much or too little Pink Curing Salt can adversely affect health, taste, and food quality.

 Prague Powder is a commercially-sold salt mixture used for preserving meat.
 It is a generic term, not a trademarked name.
 It is recommended for meats that require short cures and will be cooked and eaten relatively quickly.
 The nitrite keeps the meat safe for a short period of time.
 Sodium nitrite prevents botulism and provides the characteristic flavour and pink or salmon colour associated with curing.
 The mixture is sold dyed to avoid confusion in homes with table salt.

 The nitrites break down into nitric oxide and then dissipate.
 Ultimately, what is produced in the meat is nitric oxide, which combines with myoglobin protein to give a pleasing red or pink colour to the meat.
 As appealing as that benefit is, it's a minor one compared to the prevention of botulism..